Manzood/Graph-Algorithms/README.md

 # Graph Algorithms

-This is a work in progress, which I will get back to and update sometime in the future.

 The repository currently contains the implementation of a few common graph algorithms.
-It initally started off as an Assignment in a college course.
+It initally started off as an Assignment in a course at my University.
-I will almost definitely update the graph generator sometime in the future, as it can potentially be useful for problemsetting/debugging code while competitive programming.
+I will almost definitely update the graph generator sometime in the future.

 Points to note: